- 1 Map for this Guide

 Situated on a tiny island on the Adriatic Coast, accessible by boat or by bridge, is the small historic harbor town of Trogir, Croatia.
-Nicknamed the “Stone Beauty,” the UNESCO World Heritage site was founded by the Greeks in the 3rd Century B.C.E.
+Nicknamed the “Stone Beauty,” the Greeks founded the UNESCO World Heritage site in the 3rd Century B.C.E.
 It’s one of Europe’s best-preserved Medieval towns, withstanding occupation by the Romans and the long-time rule of the Venetians.
 If you can only spend only one day in Trogir, here is my recommended itinerary for your time.

 Map for this Guide

-I created this color-coded map as a companion to this day trip to Trogir from Split guide!
+I created this color-coded map as a companion to this guide for visiting Trogir!
 You can find all of the locations and businesses marked here.

 How to Get to Trogir from Split

 A day trip to Trogir from Split, Croatia is perfect, since it’s only about 30 miles away.
-It’s very easy learning how to get to Trogir from Split, since you have a few options!
+It’s very easy to choose how to get to Trogir from Split since you have a few options!

 As an alternative to driving the distance, the Bura Line ferry takes you directly from the marina in Split to Trogir.